 I’m a bit of an artichoke snob, however……

 I prefer fresh artichokes whenever possible.
 Frozen can work in a pinch and if a number of other flavors are happening and the artichokes are only part of a dish, I’ll use canned.

-- You may need to slice some off from the bottom so they sit level and any remnant of the tough outer leaves are removed.
+- You may need to slice some off from the bottom so they sit level and any remnant of tough outer leaves are removed.

-The filling consists of tangy goat cheese, nutty Parmesan cheese, fresh chives, fresh parsley, garlic, salt and black pepper.
+- The filling consists of tangy goat cheese, nutty Parmesan cheese, fresh chives, fresh parsley, garlic, salt and black pepper.
 Allow the goat cheese to come to room temperature so that it’s easier to work with.

-Artichokes are generally difficult to pair with wine, however with the goat cheese, these Goat Cheese Stuffed Artichoke Bottoms are perfect with a glass of chilled white wine.
+Artichokes are generally difficult to pair with wine.
+However, because of the goat cheese, these are perfect with a glass of chilled white wine or champagne.

-- Flowers always add a special touch.
+- Edible flowers always add a special touch.

 - For something a bit more modern, tie up some chives with a chive and use to accent the platter.
 Finely chop fresh chives and sprinkle over the top.

 Thank you, hope you enjoy and please share this From A Chef’s Kitchen reader favorite!